Growth & Customers

 Experience is a must here, as is flexibility and adaptability should supply chains break down.

 • Experience/relationships: A head of logistics will have previous relationships and experience working with couriers, 3PL and warehouses.
-They will also be familiar with transportation concepts such as forecasting, inventory management and optimisation, delivery performance and negotiating with carriers.
+They will also be familiar with transportation concepts such as forecasting, inventory management and optimisation, order management, delivery performance and negotiating with carriers.

 • Cost-effective: Managers will have knowledge for cost-effective shipping practices such as less than truckload (LTL) shipping, as well as recommendations for multi-party shipping solutions that combine freight, brokerage and last-mile courier partners.